Great black hawk: Description

 The adult great black hawk is 56 to 64 cm long and weighs 1.1 kg.
 It resembles the common black hawk, but is larger with a different call and tail pattern.
 It has very broad wings, and is mainly black.
 The short tail is white with a broad black tip.
 The bill is black and the legs and cere are yellow.

 The sexes are similar, but immature birds are dark brown above with spotting and streaks.
 Their underparts are buff with dark spots, and the tail has a number of black and dusky bars.
-The call of great black hawk is a distinctive piping ooo-wheeeeee.
+The call of the great black hawk is a distinctive piping ooo-wheeeeee.

 Distribution and habitat

 The great black hawk is a resident breeding bird in the tropical New World, from Mexico through Central America to Peru, Tobago and northern Argentina.
 It is a mainly coastal bird, but also lives in forests and open woodland near water.